 Meaning and History

 Immediately after opening, competing carriers tried to block the launch of Southwest Airlines and sued it.
-But after the litigation ended, the company established itself in the market and is now the largest low-cost airline with 737 airliners.
+However, after the litigation ended, the company established itself in the market and became the largest low-cost airline with 737 airliners.
 In 1971, after settling the claims, it started operating flights to only two cities.

-Beginning in 1975, the company expanded its list of available locations in Texas, and in 1979 it began flying nationwide.
+In 1975, the company expanded its available locations in Texas and began flying nationwide in 1979.
 Since the 1990s, it has fully covered the Southeast internationally.
 Southwest Airlines received its trademark as soon as it announced itself.
-There are a total of four logos in its history.
+It has a total of four logos in its history.

 What is Southwest Airlines?